hargoniX/master/thesis/thesis.typ

 $forall x : alpha. t$ instead.

 For constants, the fragment uses the previously introduced definitions and inductive types.
-To avoid working with Lean's desugaring of recursive definitions, we will only consider definitions by a list of equations, like Nunchaku.
+To avoid working with Lean's desugaring of recursive definitions, I will only consider definitions by a list of equations, like Nunchaku.
 In practice these equations are automatically computed (and verified) by Lean upon the declaration of a new definition.
 #grid(